AthenaModel/kite/README.md

 * The "teacup" app (installed with ActiveTcl) is also on the path.
 * The tclsh's teapot repository is in the default place, e.g., <tcldir>/lib/teapot.
 * TclDevKit is installed on the system, and tclapp is on the path.

+## Things to Try Later

+We can try doing some of the following in order to simplify development.

+* Run with basekits in development as well as run-time.
+The base-kit then becomes the equivalent of clojure.jar for a Leiningen project.
+* It seems to be possible to create starkits and starpacks as "zipkits" given AT 8.6 and vfs::zip without using tclapp.
+This would be a major step forward, as we could then do without TDK, but would require pulling packages from a teapot into the local vfs.
+* Using a non-default teapot, e.g., ~/.teapot (avoids sudo issues on OSX/Linux).
+* Installing local packages (libkits) into ~/.teapot, perhaps as .tms.